 This research uncovers the potential of monitoring and evaluation (M&E) practice to address some of the key shifts and challenges facing current development practice, and in doing so, to advance the case for applying M&E processes to capture, integrate and report outcomes and impact at different scales.

 ACFID and the RDI Network jointly commissioned the research and provided guidance through a steering group (which included members of the ACFID Development Practice Committee, the RDI Network, ACFID and DFAT).
-This foundational piece is designed to advance a sector-wide dialogue on the strategic use of monitoring, evaluation, learning and reporting systems, and ACFID and the RDI Network are currently facilitating this process through the design of a stakeholder workshop to be held in August 2018.
+This foundational piece is designed to advance a sector-wide dialogue on the strategic use of monitoring, evaluation, learning and reporting systems.
+A national workshop was held to discuss the findings and a broader set of strategic M&E questions in August 2018.

-You can download both the full research report and an executive summary from this page – both of which include recommendations for how this research might influence the thinking of NGOs, academics, donors and others in their approach to the design and implementation of M&E activities.
+You can download the full research repory, an executive summary and the national workshop report from this page.
+These include recommendations for how this research might influence the thinking of NGOs, academics, donors and others in their approach to the design and implementation of M&E activities.